Neutral Helium Microscopy (SHeM): A Review: The Helium Source

 This component suffices to understand a basic design principle of neutral helium microscopy: reducing the axial length of the microscope is often beneficial, as intensity will decrease with distance.

-The second term of the Sikora equation, the exponential term is more interesting as it models the thermality of the beam.
-The $S_i$ there indicates that depending on the microscope design both the perpendicular ($\bot$) and parallel ($\lvert\lvert$) speed ratios are good choices for that parameter:
+The second term of the Sikora equation, the exponential term, models what we may term the thermal properties of the beam.
+The $S_i$ indicates that depending on the microscope design the perpendicular ($\bot$) or the parallel ($\lvert\lvert$) speed ratio dominates: